 For the purpose of this RFP, the Transverse direction is defined as the axis that runs along US 29.
 The longitudinal direction is defined as the axis that runs along Rio Road.
-A proposed structure that measures 300 ft or more along the transverse axis shall be regarded as a Depressed Highway/Minor Tunnel and shall be designed in accordance with the National Fire Protection Association (NFPA) 502 Code.
+This proposed structure shall be regarded as a Depressed Highway/RoadwayMinor Tunnel and shall be designed in accordance with the National Fire Protection Association (NFPA) 502 Code and Part 2, Section 2.3.13 of the RFP.
 Tunnels shall be designed for a 100 year service life and a Peak Fire Heat Release Rate of 100 Mega Watts.